BeeSmart Bookkeeping: Tips for Beginning Beekeepers Using FarmRaise

 2. Take notes after each hive inspection.

-3. Track every purchase—you’ll thank yourself later.
+3. Track every purchase.
+You’ll thank yourself later.

 4. Don’t ignore signs of pests like varroa mites.